wenlzhang/obsidian-todoist-context-bridge/README.md

    - Patterns are cumulative with default patterns when enabled
    - Use `^` for start of line, `$` for end of line

+## Available Commands

+The plugin provides 5 commands that can be accessed through the Command Palette (Cmd/Ctrl + P):

+1. **Sync selected task to Todoist**
+   - Syncs a task from your Obsidian note to Todoist
+   - Place cursor on a task line (e.g., `- [ ] Task`)
+   - Supports due dates, priorities, and other metadata
+   - Creates a link back to your note in Todoist
+2. **Create Todoist task from selected text**
+   - Creates a new Todoist task from any selected text
+   - Works with non-task text (e.g., regular paragraphs or list items)
+   - Useful for quickly converting notes into tasks
+   - Maintains link to the source note
+3. **Create Todoist task linked to current note**
+   - Creates a new Todoist task linked to your current note
+   - No text selection needed
+   - Perfect for creating reference tasks
+4. **Sync description from Todoist task**
+   - Retrieves task description from Todoist
+   - Excludes metadata and reference links
+   - Place cursor on a task with Todoist link
+   - Maintains proper formatting and indentation
+5. **Sync full description from Todoist task**
+   - Retrieves complete task description including metadata
+   - Includes original task references and links
+   - Place cursor on a task with Todoist link
+   - Perfect for full context review

+**Note**: All commands (except "Create task linked to current note") require text selection or cursor placement on the relevant text.
+Make sure you have configured your Todoist API token in settings before using any command.

 ## Design Philosophy

 Context Bridge is built on three core principles: